pluralsh/plural-cli/plural/readme.md

      test           validate a values templace
-     push           utilities for pushing tf or helm packages template, tpl  templates a helm chart to be uploaded to plural
+     push           utilities for pushing tf or helm packages template, tpl  templates a helm chart to be uploaded to plural from-grafana   imports a grafana dashboard to a plural crd

    User Profile:
      login         logs into plural and saves credentials to the current config profile